awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 ### Restore

 For restore, we use bootstrap a new cluster using backup file on S3.
-The backup tool *barman* manages restore process, but, it doesn't support backup and restore for kubernetes secrets.
-This must be managed seperately, like using csi-secrets-driver with AWS SecretsManager.
+The backup tool _barman_ manages restore process, but, it doesn't support backup and restore for kubernetes secrets.
+This must be managed separately, like using csi-secrets-driver with AWS SecretsManager.

 First let's delete prod database.